server-os/server-image/src/vm/man/vmadm.8.md

     fs_allowed:

         This option allows you to specify filesystem types this zone is allowed to mount.
-For example on a zone for building SmartOS you probably want to set this to: "ufs,pcfs,tmpfs".
+For example on a zone for building ServerOS you probably want to set this to: "ufs,pcfs,tmpfs".
 To unset this property, set the value to the empty string.